Scalable Multiuser Immersive Communications with Multi-numerology and Mini-slot: System Descriptions

 Since the time-frequency resources are orthogonally allocated to the UEs (no co-channel interference), the BT's transmission rate (bits per frame) is given by

 where ${\rm{C}}_{{\rm BT},n,i}^{\rm{BWP}}$ is the $i$-th bandwidth part allocated to the $n$-th UE at BT with the mini-slot $\eta_{n,i}^{\rm BT}$, $G_n^{\rm t}$ and $G_n^{\rm r}$ are the effective transmit antenna gain and receive antenna gain obtained by the UE $n$, respectively, $\left|\hbar_n^{\rm BT}\right|^2$ and $\left|\hbar_n^{\rm ET}\right|^2$ are the large-scale fading channel power gains\footnote{In the highly directional beamforming transmissions such as millimeter wave (mmWave), the effect of small-scale fading on the channel power gain could be ignored.} $p_n$ is the transmit power spectral density (PSD) of the downlink channel between the BS and the $n$-th UE, and $\delta^2$ is the noise's PSD.
-Likewise, ET's transmission rate (bits per frame) is given by

-where ${\rm{C}}_{{\rm ET},n,j}^{\rm{BWP}}$ is the $j$-th bandwidth part allocated to the $n$-th UE at ET with the mini-slot $s_{n,j}^{\rm ET}$.
+Likewise, ET's transmission rate (bits per frame) is given by {{ }} where ${\rm{C}}_{{\rm ET},n,j}^{\rm{BWP}}$ is the $j$-th bandwidth part allocated to the $n$-th UE at ET with the mini-slot $\eta_{n,j}^{\rm ET}$.
 We further highlight that the proposed resource block and bandwidth part designs facilitate the analysis of transmission rate in multiuser communications since \eqref{BT_rate} and \eqref{ET_rate} are available for arbitrary UEs' numerologies.

 One of the key performance indicators (KPIs) in the two-tier video delivery system is the QoE, which is commonly-measured in a logarithmic manner~\cite{Yaowang2019,Hongkai2022}, i.e., the QoE for the $n$-th UE is calculated as